Zakkkk/typing-guide-ssg/markdown/inter.md

 ### Developing Finger Speed and Coordination

 This is likely the most important skill beyond the beginner stage for improvement.
+How did I come to this conclusion?

+When a typist picks up a new alt layout, it is observed that they will quickly return to their old speeds before slowing down in their rate of progress.
+The only key variable that remained the same was that they kept the same level of finger speed and coordination.

 #### Problem Words